RobinJunod/FF_DRL/README.md

 [![Video SurvFocused Cartpole](results/videos/survFocused.mp4)](results/videos/survFocused.mp4)
 <img src="results/report/surv-focused_vs_rnd.png" alt="Cartpole survvsrnd" width="50%">

-# Part 2 : simple DQN
+# Part 2 : DQN which learns with Forward Forward algorithm
 This adapts the FF to the well knwon DQN algorithm.
 It also proposes a way to solve a regression task with FF.

 ## Run the training phase